imagekit-developer/imagekit-java/README.md

 **24. Create CustomMetaDataFields**

-It creates the CustomMetaDataFields as per the
-[API documentation here](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/create-custom-metadata-field).
+It creates the CustomMetaDataFields with many available types with param name `type` as per the [API documentation here](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/create-custom-metadata-field).
 The argument to the `createCustomMetaDataFields()` method is the object of `CustomMetaDataFieldCreateRequest` class.

+#### Examples:

 ```java
 CustomMetaDataFieldSchemaObject schemaObject = new CustomMetaDataFieldSchemaObject();